kunjee17/kunjee17.github.io/Snow/_posts/2014-02-07-when-servicestack-meet-fsharp-via-sidewaffle.md

 > Community members, if there are any suggestion, comments please do provide.
 And obviously I am happy to take pull request for my template projects too.
 Different combinations of Servicestack option will be great.
 Also, if someone can check out issue that will be also great.

+---
 > **Update2:**  Latest template is up at [Visual Studio Gallery](http://visualstudiogallery.msdn.microsoft.com/278caff1-917a-4ac1-a552-e5a2ce0f6e1f), now having asp.net host too.
 There are three additional templates.
+And also V4 issue is solved and project is working now.

 Thanks F#, Servicestack and specially Side Waffle.